-This Kleroterion was a device used by the ancient Athenians during their period of democracy, over 2,500 years ago, to randomly select citizens for state councils, offices and court juries.
+This Kleroterion was a device used by the ancient Athenians during their period of democracy, over 2,500 years ago, to randomly select citizens for state councils, offices, and court juries.
 Athenian democracy developed in the 6th century BC and the process of Sortition was their principal way of achieving fairness and equity.
 Sortition is the process for the selection of a few state officials, on a random basis, from a larger pool of candidates.

 The fundamental principle behind the sortition process originates from the firm belief that “power corrupts.”
 For that reason, when the time came to choose people to be assigned to empowering positions, the ancient Athenians resorted to picking randomly by a lot.
-The state positions were highly accountable and only for a limited period, to minimise abuse and corruption.
+The state positions were highly accountable and only for a limited period, to minimize abuse and corruption.

 Sortition was used to pick most of the magistrates for their governing committees, and their juries.
 Thucydides has Pericles make this point in his Funeral Oration: